abinit/abinit/INSTALL_MacOS.md

 When switching from GNU compiler version 10 to GNU compiler version 11 on the same machine, with MacOs Big Sur v11.5, it has been seen that Xcode needs to be reinstalled.
 Indeed, at the level of the abinit compilation, the system library (-lSystem) was not found, which was quite hard to debug.
-Actually, the reinstallation of Xcode might be good practice to solve other problems To do this, use
+Actually, the reinstallation of Xcode might be good practice to solve other problems.
+To do this, use

     sudo rm -rf /Library/Developer/CommandLineTools